vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 ~~~~~~~~~~~

-- The issuer detects that certain contract has gone underwater
+- The issuer detects that a certain contract has gone underwater
 - The issuer acquires a signature from Oracle that attests to the current RA price
 - The issuer acquires the required amount of Synth either from their own reserves or
   from Trader